garethrepton/garethrepton.github.io/_posts/2019-01-07-Reduce-unit-test-friction-patterns - 5 - Autofixture as an automatic Test Data Builder.md

 We choose not to bother setting the name in the builder, and just have it create 3 of each type of animal, then the rest of the test continues as the previous test did.
 In this case, the builder requires less code in the test, and is more readable, but will take a lot more code to create the builder itself and unless you have a complex object model, the trade off isn't always worth it.

 ## The Autofixture Solution
 This is where a test object creation tool like [Autofixture](https://github.com/AutoFixture/AutoFixture) comes in extremely handy.
-Basically it is a generic test data builder, so you can tell it to create many strings, give it the amount you want it to create, and it will use internal (customisable) algorithms to create that number pseudo random strings e.g.
+Basically it is a generic test data builder, so you can tell it to create many objects of a given type, give it the amount you want it to create, and it will use internal (customisable) algorithms to create that number pseudo random objects, so for strings an example would be:

 {% highlight CSharp %}
 var strings = new Fixture().CreateMany<string>(20);
 {% endhighlight %}

 This will create an enumerable of 20 strings, each populated according to its current configuration.
-It will also work with objects too:
+It will also work with more complicated objects too:

 {% highlight CSharp %}
 public class Person